Podcast: All the latest from the SCN family of Steelers podcasts, Tuesday Edition

 Listen to the show on the player below:

-The Steelers’ Cutting Room Floor: Making sense of the Steelers safety room without Terrell Edmunds
+The Steelers’ Cutting Room Floor: The Steelers front office is borrowing from the past

-With Terrell Edmunds departing for the Philadelphia Eagles via free agency, the defense could look a little different in the Steel City.
+There’s a new era of picking personnel in Pittsburgh with Omar Khan and Andy Weidl at the helm.
+But in a lot of ways, they are using tried-and-true team formulas.
 Steel Curtain Network’s Geoffrey Benedict examines this and more on the latest episode of SCN’s “The Cutting Room Floor”.

 Check out the rundown of the show: